avencera/splitmonic/README.md

 ## Usage

+**_Warning: For security reasons, I do not recommend using this on your daily use computer.
+I personally run this on a Raspberry PI Zero which is never connected to the internet._**

 ### Split using TUI

 To split your phrase I recommend you use the terminal user interface (TUI).
 The TUI helps you correctly